How to Trim a Brisket: An Interview with Arnis Robbinsjennifer@bigplatesupply.com

 Big Plate: Mmmm, burnt ends.

 Arnis: Everybody loves burnt ends.
 So, brisket comes from the shoulder to chest portion of the animal.
 There are two muscles in a brisket: the flat, which is the lean, and the point, which is the moist.
-You want to trim the backside of the point to be round and aerodynamic, so the air goes over it evenly in the smoker.
+Next you want to trim the backside of the point to be round and aerodynamic, so the air goes over it evenly in the smoker.

 Remove Fat Kernels on Either Side of the Point